 We are subject to risks and could be exposed to additional costs from adverse weather, natural disasters and adverse impacts from global climate change.
 For example, our properties could be severely damaged or destroyed from either singular extreme weather events (such as floods, storms and wildfires) or through long-term impacts of climatic conditions (such as precipitation frequency, weather instability and rise of sea levels).
-Such events could also adversely impact us or the tenants of our properties if we or they are unable to operate our or their businesses due to damage resulting from such events.
+We own a significant number of properties in the southeastern United States which has been increasingly impacted by severe weather and rising sea levels in recent years.
+Severe weather events and climatic conditions could also adversely impact us and the tenants of our properties if we or they are unable to operate our or their businesses due to damage resulting from such events.
 Insurance may not adequately cover all losses sustained by us or the tenants of our properties.
 If we fail to adequately prepare for such events, our revenues, results of operations and financial condition may be impacted.
-In addition, we may incur significant costs in preparing for possible future climate change or in response to our tenants' requests for such investments and we may not realize desirable returns on those investments.
+In addition, we may incur significant costs in preparing for possible future climate change and we may not realize desirable returns on those investments.